Alcohol by volume: Practical estimation of alcohol content

 During the production of wine and beer, yeast is added to a sugary solution.
 During fermentation, the yeasts consume the sugars and produce alcohol.
 The density of sugar in water is greater than the density of alcohol in water.
 A hydrometer is used to measure the change in specific gravity (SG) of the solution before and after fermentation.
 The volume of alcohol in the solution can then be estimated.
 There are a number of empirical formulae which brewers and winemakers use to estimate the alcohol content of the liquor made.

 Specific gravity is the density of a liquid relative to that of water, i.e., if the density of the liquid is 1.05 times that of water, it has a specific gravity of 1.05.
 In UK brewing usage, it is customary to regard the reference value for water to be 1000, so the specific gravity of the same example beer would be quoted as 1050.
 The formulas here assume that the former definition is used for specific gravity.

+General

+During ethanol fermentation the yeast converts one mole of sugar into two moles of alcohol.
+A general formula for calculating the resulting alcohol concentration by volume can be written:

+where SBV fermented is sugar by volume (g/dL) converted to alcohol during fermentation and GECF is the glucose-ethanol conversion factor:

+where 46.069 is the molar mass of ethanol and 180.156 is the molar mass of glucose and fructose.

+Sugar by volume can be calculated from Brix (sugar by weight) and SG (relative density):

+SG can be measured using an hydrometer and Brix can be calculated from SG.
+A simple formula for calculating Brix from SG is (SG 1.000 - 1.179):

+By substituting Brix in the SBV formula above, we get a formula for calculating SBV from SG only:

+By further substitution, we get a formula for calculating ABV from SG only:

+SG drop is how much the SG decreased during fermentation (at 20 degree C).
+The factor 135 is most accurate in the center of the SG drop range of 0.000 to 0.179.
+Since the correlation of SG and Brix is non-linear it is common to divide the range to increase accuracy when using the simple ABV formula: